edgeimpulse/example-standalone-inferencing-alif/README.md

 ```
 which armclang
 ```

-3. Install the latest `Alif Security Toolkit`
-    a.
-Navigate to the [Alif Semiconductor Kit documentation](https://alifsemi.com/kits) page (you will need to register to create an account or log in). and download the latest `App Security Toolkit` (tested with version 0.54.0) for windows or linux.
-If you are using MacOS, download the linux version.
-    b.
-Extract archive and place `app-release` in the root of this repo
-    c.
-Follow the instructions in local the `Alif Security Toolkit Quickstart Guide` to finalize the installation.

 ## Downloading your Edge Impulse model
 Using an Edge Impulse project with the Alif beta enabled, navigate to the **Deployment** tab.
 Here you should see an `Ethos-U library` deployment option.
 Select this and click **build** to download a zip file of the contents.
 If your project does not have the ethos deployment option, contact [david@edgeimpulse.com](david@edgeimpulse.com)